smartmobilefactory/SMF-Fastlane-Commons/commons/ios/smf_create_dmg_from_app/README.md

 ```
 smf_create_dmg_from_app(
+    build_variant: <the current build variant>
     team_id: "JZ2H644EU7",                      # The Team ID to use for the Apple Member Center.
-    app_path = "example/path/TheApp.app"    # The path to the .app file
 )
 ```